-I don’t know what it is about dinosaurs, but if you spend much time around young kids, you’ve probably picked up on the fact that a lot of them find dinosaurs absolutely fascinating.
-Maybe it’s because they were basically giants and are kind of mystical in a sense.
+I don’t know what it is about dinosaurs, but if you spend any time around young kids, you’ve probably picked up on the fact that kids dinosaurs absolutely fascinating!

-Recently my toddler has taken a liking to these historic creatures and has been enjoying some fun facts, so I decided to do an post on 50 amazing dinosaur facts for kids.
+Recently my toddler has taken a liking to these amazing historic creatures and has been enjoying some fun facts, so I decided to share a post on 50 amazing dinosaur facts for kids.

 If your child is discovering the world of dinosaurs, check out our list of fun dinosaur facts to share with him or her the next time you’re together.
-I am a firm believer in fostering an environment for excitement when it comes to learning and I think learning new things that are mind blowing is a great way to foster some excitement.
-I talk in detail about early learning and its benefits in my post on Inspiring Your Child to Love Learning.
+I am a firm believer in fostering an environment for excitement when it comes to learning.

 What exactly is a Dinosaur?
 A dinosaur is a type of reptile that lived millions of years ago all over the world.
 Dinosaurs lived on land.
 They did not fly or swim.
 This means that a pterodactyl and a mosasaur are not dinosaurs, but they are ancient flying and swimming reptiles.